 Prof Shilliam argues that while most postcolonial theory focuses on the relationship between the colonised and coloniser, his research explores ways to theorise the global relationships between differentially situated (post)colonised subjects, and seeks to map out how these relations have inspired and engendered critiques of a colonially inflected global modernity.

 “What might Bob Marley have to say about international relations?
 Or, how might a concern for Black Liberation orient us differently towards an understanding of international relations?”
-These were questions posed by Professor Shilliam at the start of the guest lecture, organised by myself and colleague Dan Weissmann, an Associate Lecturer and tutor on the International Relations unit, which forms part of the BA Politics degree taught in the Faculty of Media and Communication.
+These were questions posed by Professor Shilliam at the start of the guest lecture I organised for undergraduate students of the BA Politics degree.

 Prof Shilliam drew on both Bob Marley and Jamaican poet Mutabaruka, to demonstrate how their lyrics politicise and critique the institutionalised oppression and dehumanisation of people of African descent; which drew parallels to current political demands for independence in many parts of the world, such as Catalonia.

-I’m sure most would agree, that Prof Shilliam aptly demonstrated that the issues Bob Marley speaks to through his music, around slavery, freedom and oppression are central, not peripheral to international relations.
+I’m sure most would agree, that he aptly demonstrated that the issues Bob Marley speaks to through his music, around slavery, freedom and oppression are central, not peripheral to international relations.

 hover over the image to view the caption and click on the image to view lightbox gallery – the caption is not visible in lightbox mode